elcodi/elcodi/src/Elcodi/Bundle/CurrencyBundle/README.md

 # Dependencies

-The Geo bundle has dependencies with:
+The Currency bundle has dependencies with:
 - **PHP:** Version greater or equal to 5.4
 - **doctrine/common:** A doctrine extension for php
 - **doctrine/orm:** The doctrine object-relational mapping